-This is a critical verse, and one that is very telling if you know where to look.
+This is a critical verse and one that is very telling if you know where to look.
 The word translated seasons here is actually not the seasons of spring, summer, fall, and winter.
 The word in Hebrew is moedim which is the word for “appointed feast days, set apart or fixed times” and can even be translated as “congregation or convocation” since that’s what’s commanded on His holy feast days.
 To the biblical writer, a season revolved around the appointed feast days of the LORD.
 Like we would say it’s basketball season or hunting season, that’s exactly what it means to the Hebrew.
 It’s Passover season, the season of Sukkot, etc.

-The reason why this is important is because it shows that the feast days and appointed times of Yahweh were given in the Garden long before man ever thought about taking fruit from the forbidden tree.
+The reason why this is important is that it shows that the feast days and appointed times of Yahweh were given in the Garden long before man ever thought about taking fruit from the forbidden tree.
 It was His original intent that His people have preordained, set-apart times.

 Exodus 12:11 And thus you shall eat it; with a belt on your waist, your sandals on your feet, and your staff in your hand.
 So you shall eat it in haste.
 It is the LORD’s Passover.

 Many people believe that Passover is Jewish and Easter is Christian.
 Unfortunately, that’s not what the Bible says.
 God made it very clear that no one is allowed to take ownership of HIS Feast days.
 These are His celebrations; we’re just invited to them.
 That’s why He says that “it is the LORD’s Passover.”
-The only reason so many people believe that it’s a Jewish holiday is because, by and large, the Jewish people are the main ones celebrating it.
+The only reason so many people believe that it’s a Jewish holiday is that, by and large, the Jewish people are the main ones celebrating it.
 If the Chinese were celebrating it, the world would say that it’s a Chinese holiday.

 Luke 22:19 And He took bread, gave thanks and broke it, and gave it to them, saying, “This is My body which is given for you; do this in remembrance of Me.”

 The Israelites have been celebrating Passover in remembrance of leaving Egypt for 1200 years.
 The haggadah (the story) was the same every year.
 But when Rabbi Yeshua stood up and made that statement, every head turned in bewilderment as He’d just changed the entire meaning of the feast day.
 He told them to not just keep it in remembrance of their forefathers leaving Egypt, but for them to remember Him in the feast.
-They would not fully understand the gravity of this instruction until well after He died and they could see that He was actually the Passover Lamb that gave His life to pay for the sin of the first born Adam, which, in turn, reversed the curse.
+They would not fully understand the gravity of this instruction until well after He died and they could see that He was actually the Passover Lamb that gave His life to pay for the sin of the firstborn Adam, which, in turn, reversed the curse.
 But the point remains the same.
 Yeshua said, “Do THIS.”
 And what was “this”?
 Passover.

 1 Corinthians 5:8 Therefore let us keep the feast (of Passover), not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth. (parenthetical insertion mine)